 In Figure~\ref{fig:proj_q}, we show the time evolution of the projection error in $\psi$ and $\phi$, which illustrates that the basis matrix provides accurate approximations with relative error below $10^{-2}$ for both field variables in the training data regime.
 However, the basis matrix yields substantially higher projection error in the test data regime with relative error higher than $10^{-1}$ for both $\psi$ and $\phi$ at $t=5$.
 This growth in the projection error is due to the transport-dominated nature of the problem.
 Notwithstanding the substantial projection error growth outside the training data regime, the energy error comparison in Figure~\ref{fig:energy} shows that both structure-preserving Lift \& Learn and intrusive lifting yield quadratic ROMs with bounded FOM energy error in the training data regime.

-We compare the FOM solution and the structure-preserving Lift \& Learn ROM solution for $\psi(x,y,t)$ and $\phi(x,y,t)$ in Figure~\ref{fig:kgz_psi} and Figure~\ref{fig:kgz_phi}, respectively.
+We compare the FOM solution and the structure-preserving Lift \& Learn ROM solution, and also include the corresponding absolute pointwise error, for $\psi(x,y,t)$ and $\phi(x,y,t)$ in Figure~\ref{fig:kgz_psi} and Figure~\ref{fig:kgz_phi}, respectively.
 Figure~\ref{fig:kgz_psi} shows that the structure-preserving Lift \& Learn ROM of dimension $7r=140$ accurately captures the time-evolution of the complex-valued scalar field $\psi(x,y,t)$ and provides accurate prediction at $t=4.5$, which is 12.5\% outside the training time interval.
 Figure~\ref{fig:kgz_phi} shows that the structure-preserving Lift \& Learn ROM of dimension $7r=140$ provides accurate approximation of the scalar solution field $\phi(x,y,t)$ over the two-dimensional computational domain at $t=1.5$, $t=3$, and $t=4.5$.
 In terms of computational efficiency, numerical time integration of the structure-preserving quadratic ROM of size $7r=140$ requires approximately $1.48$~\si{\s} compared to the approximate FOM run time of $89$~\si{\min}, which is a factor of $3608\times$ speedup.
 Thus, the quadratic ROM learned via the proposed method provides accurate and stable predictions at a substantially lower computational cost.